 1.1 Training in the context of church life

-As the training institutions have largely replaced the church in the area of theological education and the training of church leaders, ILD is an appeal to the local church to shoulder its responsibility in this regard.
-Theological education should be done as an integrated part of the life and ministry of the church.
+With the tremendous training needs in the church in our time, ILD is an appeal to the local church to take up its responsibility in this regard.
+Training should be an integral part of the life and ministry of the church.
 The apostle Paul understood this by following a strategy that integrated evangelism, the establishing of churches and the development of leaders:

 He preached the gospel and led people to God.

-He organized the believers into the community of the church, leading them to spiritual maturity and to impact the world in all spheres.
+He organised the believers into the community of the church, leading them to spiritual maturity and to impact the world in all areas of life.

-He discipled people into leadership ensuring that they were well-equipped for ministry.
+He discipled the believers into leadership ensuring that they were well equipped for ministry.

-Paul, in turn, encouraged these churches to evangelize, plant churches and train leaders locally and further abroad.
+Paul in turn encouraged these churches to evangelise, establish churches and train leaders locally and in other places.

-ILD could be done by a single local church or by a number of local churches forming partnerships with one another.
-Organizations, theological seminaries and Bible colleges could function as resource centres and consultants for them.
+ILD could be done by a single local church or by a number of local churches working together.
+Organisations, theological seminaries and Bible colleges could function as resource centres and consultants for them.

 ILD that takes place in the context of the church has many advantages:

-- Leadership is developed in the context of the ministry of the whole church; it has an immediate impact on all the activities of the church.
+- It has an immediate impact on all the activities of the church.

-- The leader ministers as he learns; this strategy is time efficient - the learned skills and knowledge feed back into the church.
+- It is time efficient as the learned skills and knowledge are used immediately in the church.

-- The training takes place in the context of the local church and its activities; it is relevant to the needs of the church and is practically applied.
+- It is relevant to the needs of the church and is practically applied.

-- There is a continual process of leadership development and discipleship; the future of the church is guaranteed as church leadership is passed on from generation to generation.
+- It is a continual process of leadership development and discipleship that secures the future of the church as church leadership is passed on from generation to generation.

-- The training is integrated into the life and ministry of the church; it covers all the areas of the life of the participant (not only the intellectual) and therefore produces mature disciples.
+- It covers all the areas of the life of the participant (not only the intellectual) and therefore produces mature disciples.

-ILD furthers the objectives of the church as it fulfils its calling in the world.
-The objective of ILD is not to encourage the individual to obtain knowledge for its own sake, but to equip the church to fulfil its part of the Missio Dei (God’s purpose with the world).
+ILD helps the church to reach its objectives and fulfil its calling in the world.
+The objective of ILD is not to encourage the individual to obtain knowledge for its own sake, but to equip the church to fulfil its part in God’s purpose with the world (Missio Dei).
 The success of ILD thus has to be measured by its influence on the life and ministry of the church.

-The starting point for ILD is the formulation of sound objectives for the life and ministry of the church.
-These objectives must be relevant to the situation of the local church and promote biblical patterns of church growth.
-As the training proceeds, its success can be measured against the following biblical objectives for the task of the church:
+The starting point for ILD is to formulate good objectives for the life and ministry of the church.
+These objectives must be biblical and relevant to the situation of the local church.
+As the training proceeds, it should be evaluated against the following recommended objectives: